EPISODE #23 – WHY BEING THE “GOOD GIRL” ISN’T SERVING YOU – how to break up with perfectionism ft. Majo Molfino

 - Published on: 07 September, 2020

-What’s your Good Girl Myth and what is it costing you?
-If you’ve ever struggled with self-judgment or feeling shame around your power (hi, who hasn’t?) then this episode of What’s the Juice is for you.
+Let’s get right into it: what’s your Good Girl Myth and what is it costing you?
+If you’ve ever struggled with self-judgment or feeling shame around your power (hi, who hasn’t?) then this episode is for you.
 And your sister, and your best friend, and maybe even your mom!
 This week I’m chatting with the lovely, Scorpio, feminist, cultural critic Majo Molfino, author of the new book Break the Good Girl Myth: How to Dismantle Outdated Rules, Unleash Your Power, and Design a More Purposeful Life about one of my fav topics: unweaving the threads of shame and self-judgment so you can live your juiciest life.

 This week on the pod we break down the 5 Good Girl Myths and how to identify and shift your internal storyline.
 Wondering why those seemingly little things trigger you so much?
 Starting to notice you feel uncomfortable in certain situations?
 Becoming aware that your internal dialogue is not so kind and actually kinda judgy?
 Looking for a reason to stop playing small?
 Then consider this spicy convo your how-to guide to become more authentically you!